ieee820/BraTS2018-tumor-segmentation/README.md

 To make submissions, look at `make_submission.py`

-If you do not have enough space to save the data, you are able to compress the output maps to uint16 format `compress_data.py`
+If you do not have enough memory to save the output probability maps, you are able to compress these maps to uint16 format by `compress_data.py`

 To make submissions with compressed probability maps, please refer to `ensemble_methods.py`